 We weren’t completely satisfied with our Southeast Asia chocolate experience until we stumbled upon Maison Marou Saigon, an upscale cafe serving Marou Chocolate in solid, liquid and pastry forms.

 To call Marou Chocolate local is an understatement.

 The artisan chocolate producer sources all of its beans from vetted Vietnamese farmers in a cooperative arrangement and then transforms the beans into delectable chocolate in its Saigon factory.
 Owners Samuel Maruta and Vincent Mourou have clearly embraced the bean to bar concept and are taking it to the highest level.

-Indulging at Maison Marou Saigon is not inexpensive.
+Indulging at Maison Marou Saigon is not cheap.
 But why should it be?
-Quality costs money, and this chocolate is some of the best in the world.
+Quality costs money and this chocolate is some of the best in the world.

 Marou Chocolate Video